futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 }
 ```

-Font Weight
+### Font Weight
-The font-weight property specifies the weight of a font:
+font-weight property specifies  weight of a font:
 ```css
 p.normal {
   font-weight: normal;
 }
 ```
-Font Variant
+### Font Variant
-The font-variant property specifies whether or not a text should be displayed in a small-caps font.
+font-variant property specifies whether or not a text should be displayed in a small-caps font.
 ```css
 p.normal {
   font-variant: normal;
 }
 ```

-CSS Font Size
+### CSS Font Size
  font-size property sets the size of the text.

 Being able to manage the text size is important in web design.
-However, you should not use font size adjustments to make paragraphs look like headings, or headings look like paragraphs.
+However, we should not use font size adjustments to make paragraphs look like headings, or headings look like paragraphs.

-Always use the proper HTML tags, like <h1> - <h6> for headings and <p> for para
+Always use the proper HTML tags, like `<h1>` - `<h6>` for headings and `<p>` for para

-Absolute size:
+### Absolute size:

-Sets the text to a specified size
+Sets text to a specified size
-Does not allow a user to change the text size in all browsers (bad for accessibility reasons)
+Does not allow a user to change text size in all browsers.

-Absolute size is useful when the physical size of the output is known
+Absolute size is useful when physical size of the output is known

-Relative size:
+### Relative size:

 Sets the size relative to surrounding elements
-Allows a user to change the text size in browsers
+Allows a user to change text size in browsers

 Set Font Size With Pixels
-Setting the text size with pixels gives you full control over the text size:
+Setting text size with pixels gives you full control over the text size:

 ```css
 h1 {